ChristofResults/Project-Assignment-Getting-and-Clleaning-data/README.md

 # Readme Getting & Cleaning Data project assignment

-The project assignment was to take data from Human Activity Recognition Using Smartphones Dataset, Version 1.0 and process this data for analysis purposes
+The project assignment was to take data from Human Activity Recognition Using Smartphones Dataset, Version 1.0 and process this data for analysis purposes.
+The 2 resulting data are based on tidy principes.
+See Codebook for more information

 The following steps to reproduce the results: